 “All the fears of going to Belize were unfounded.
 I had friends tell me I was crazy for going to an obscure Central American country that they had never heard of!
 They envisioned rebel infested jungles at every turn.
-And the thought of me being susceptible to snakes, crocodiles, scorpions and a various array of insects sent them into a incoherent and somewhat amusing frenzy, I am so glad I did not heed their unwarranted objections.
+And the thought of me being susceptible to snakes, crocodiles, scorpions, and a various array of insects sent them into an incoherent and somewhat amusing frenzy, I am so glad I did not heed their unwarranted objections.

 “What I found in Placencia was simply, Paradise.
 A warm and caring people and an unsurpassed tropical haven.
 I have traveled to several tropical destinations and I have never found such beauty.

 I chose Placencia because of its proximity to the Reefs and The Rainforest and my limited amount of time, only 6 days.
 I was not disappointed.
 I have never been to a place as lovely as Placencia.
-The people of the village are a caring, gracious and insightful people.
+The people of the village are caring, gracious, and insightful people.
 They care for each other and their beautiful surroundings.”

 The Spaniards that traveled the southern coast of Belize gave Placencia its name.
 It was once named Punta Placencia (Spanish) or Point Pleasant (English).